zebzhao/GameCheetah/README.md

 ##Changes:

 ###v1.2
+New features:
 - improved UI to be more user-friendly
 - rewrite of Designer package
 - allowed upper-case to be used for tag names
+- replaced MinimalComps components with custom components
+- exposed \<Space\>.remove() method
+- new \<Renderable\>.setTransformAnchorToCenter() method
+- allow multiple Engine instances to be created and used
+- each Space now has an .engine property
+- allow for swapping of Entity/Space classes in Designer without major consequences

-- may break some v1.1 code
+The following changes may break some v1.1 code:
 - removed TextStyle class
-- exposed \<Space\>.remove() method
 - renamed \<Clip\>.complete to \<Clip\>.completed
-- replaced MinimalComps components with custom components
-- new Renderable.setTransformAnchorToCenter() method
+- renamed Engine.instance to Engine.main
 - modifications and clean-up to Engine class
-- allow multiple Engines to be spun off
-- each Space now has an "engine" property
+- rewrote caching algorithm for transformed collision mask objects (Entity class)

+The following are essential/critical bug fixes:
 - tweaks and bug fixes to Space class (callback ordering)
 - tweaks and bug fixes to Engine class (event listeners)
 - tweaks and bug fixes to Entity class (scaling collision bitmap)

-- renamed Engine.instance to Engine.main
 - added ability to render point masks
 - fixed bug allowing for Point collision object to be applied with transformations
-- rewrote caching algorithm for transformed collision mask objects (Entity class)

 ###v1.1
 - fixed home icon dragging unresponsiveness